 - Animals we’re studying

-- Letters being learned (for example, a Lion craft when we learn letter L)
+- Letters being learned (for example, apple crafts when we learn letter A)

 - Math concepts (like setting up a fun grocery store)